Ensure your website is compliant with our Cookie Consent Management Platform; PrivacyConsent Learn More!

 Definition and Importance of Data Protection Impact Assessment

-Data Protection Impact Assessment is a tool designed to help organizations understand and assess the risks associated with their data processing activities.
+Data Protection Impact Assessment is a tool designed to help organisations understand and assess the risks associated with their data processing activities.
 It involves a systematic and comprehensive analysis of the potential impact that processing personal data may have on individuals’ rights and freedoms.

 When is a Data Protection Impact Assessment Required?